International Ringette Federation: Slovakia

 Slovakia has competed at the World Ringette Championships making its world debut at the 2016 World Ringette Championships with the Slovakia national ringette team but has not regularly appeared since.
 The country has formed a national organization for ringette and is currently a full official member of the International Ringette Federation.
 Slovakia only has a Senior national team and does not a have junior national representation and its national team competes in the President's Pool.

 Other national ringette teams

 France and Russia

 France was initially represented in 1986 at the first meeting of the IRF predecessor, the World Ringette Council, but does not have member representation today.
 Russia has never had a representative body for the sport of ringette to date and neither country has formed a national governing body.
 The France national ringette team and the Russia national ringette team made their world debuts early in the beginning years of the World Ringette Championships.

-In the past, both France and the Russia both competed at the World Junior Ringette Championships, but only during the 2012 World Junior Ringette Championships in London, Ontario, Canada.
+In the past, both France and Russia both competed at the World Junior Ringette Championships, but only during the 2012 World Junior Ringette Championships in London, Ontario, Canada.
 This was the last year the junior event was held separately from the World Ringette Championships after which a new Junior division was created.